Civic Arena (Pittsburgh): Replacement, debate, and demolition

 On September 16, 2010, the Allegheny County Sports and Exhibition Authority voted unanimously to demolish the Civic Arena.
 SEA Board chairman, State Senator Wayne Fontana, D–Brookline, said the board's decision will not be final unless someone comes forward with a better idea on the use of the Arena.
 During the summer of 2010, workers removed asbestos from the building while a demolition plan was designed.
 The board also decided to sell assets (handled by the auction company Asset Auctions) from inside and would later award a demolition contract in February 2011.
 Proponents for retaining the building opposed the demolition decision in court, and attempted to seek landmark status.

 On November 24, 2010, the building's demolition was delayed due to a last-minute nomination as a National Historic Landmark.
 Also, on January 5, 2011, the Pittsburgh Historic Review Commission voted 5–1 in favor for preliminary approval of the arena's historic nomination status.
 The vote paved the way for a formal hearing on the proposed designation on March 2.
 The HRC ultimately voted against landmark status on March 2.
 After also failing to get historic status approval from City Planning and City Council, Preservation Pittsburgh filed a federal lawsuit in another attempt to save the arena.
 The 3rd appeals court denied the lawsuit saying it had no jurisdiction in the matter, and demolition began Monday, September 26, 2011.
 The demolition was not a traditional type of demolition for sports arenas.
 In November 2011, the Penguins started selling Christmas ornaments crafted from the Civic Arena's steel roof.
 The team used the promotion to raise money for its charitable foundation.
 Grove City-based Wendell August Forge, the oldest and largest forge in the United States, created two types of ornaments: one with the arena and the Pittsburgh skyline and another with the arena with the Penguins' logo.
 The Penguins had originally planned to sell 6,000 ornaments, but due to demand, the team ended selling over 40,000 pieces.
 The arena was being disassembled over time, and originally expected to be complete in May 2012.
 However, demolition was finished early as the last panel of the retractable roof fell down on March 31, 2012.

-Currently a parking lot for PPG Paints Arena occupies the space of the former arena.
+The site's footprint now serves as a surface lot for its successor arena, with the pre-1955 street grid re-established across the site as much as possible to allow future redevelopment.